Klipper3d/klipper/docs/Config_Reference.md

 #   input shapers, this parameter can be set from different
 #   considerations.
 The default value is 0, which disables input
 #   shaping for Y axis.
+#shaper_freq_z: 0
+#   A frequency (in Hz) of the input shaper for Z axis.
+The default
+#   value is 0, which disables input shaping for Z axis.
 #shaper_type: mzv
-#   A type of the input shaper to use for both X and Y axes.
+#   A type of the input shaper to use for all axes.
 Supported
 #   shapers are zv, mzv, zvd, ei, 2hump_ei, and 3hump_ei.
 The default
 #   is mzv input shaper.
 #shaper_type_x:
 #shaper_type_y:
+#shaper_type_z:
-#   If shaper_type is not set, these two parameters can be used to
+#   If shaper_type is not set, these parameters can be used to
-#   configure different input shapers for X and Y axes.
+#   configure different input shapers for X, Y, and Z axes.
 The same
 #   values are supported as for shaper_type parameter.
 #damping_ratio_x: 0.1
 #damping_ratio_y: 0.1
+#damping_ratio_z: 0.1
 #   Damping ratios of vibrations of X and Y axes used by input shapers
 #   to improve vibration suppression.
 Default value is 0.1 which is a
 #   good all-round value for most printers.
 In most circumstances this